Algebraizable Weak Logics: Aside: Matrix Semantics

-\begin{corollary} Let $\bC$ be a class of bimatrices and let $T=\horn(\logic(\bC) )$, then:
+\begin{corollary} Let $\bK$ be a class of bimatrices and let $T=\horn(\logic(\bK) )$, then:

-where $\bC'$ is $\bC$ together with some trivial bimatrices. \end{corollary}
+where $\bK'$ is $\bK$ together with some trivial bimatrices. \end{corollary}

-Recall that by \cref{matrix.completeness} every weak logic is complete with respect to a suitable class of bimatrices and so the previous theorem applies to all weak logics $\vdash$ and provides us with a characterization of the class of all bimatrices defined by $\vdash$.
+Notice that, by \cref{matrix.completeness}, every weak logic $\Vdash$ is complete with respect to a class of bimatrices $\mathbf{M}_\Vdash$ and so the previous theorem applies to all weak logics $\Vdash$ and provides us with a characterization of the class of all bimatrices defined by $\Vdash$.